trefftzc/mastersProjectEsteban/README.md

 After all the possible subsets have been evaluated, a reduction operation find the optimal solution (minimum or maximum) depending on the problem.

-This algorithm is not competetive with Branch-and-Bound solutions.
+These algorithms are not competetive with Branch-and-Bound solutions.
 It might be of interest to illustrate how to take advantage of large number of processors on GPU or as the basis for a quick and dirty solution for an NP-hard problem.

+The source code is available in C++ and CUDA.
+CUDA code will execute on NVIDIA GPUs.